DmitriyEshenko/accel-ppp-docs/control_features.rst

 accel-cmd
 ^^^^^^^^^

-This command is very powerful and often use if you have `cli` connection.
-However `telnet` has same functions, but `accel-cmd` is more comfortable, allow send command without eter in to another environment.
+This application is very powerful and often use if you have `cli` connection.
+Be default accel-ppp listen *TCP* port *2000*  for input/output with accel-cmd.
+However `telnet` has same functions, but `accel-cmd` is more comfortable, allow send command without enter in to another environment.
 Let's revise `accel-cmd`possible commands.

+	`accel-cmd show stat` - one of more importand command, allow show *accel-ppp* daemon statistics and iformation about connetions types and somthing counters.
+Detail bellow:

 telnet
 ^^^^^^^^^